pieberrykinnie/second-year-guide/4-finding-your-interest.md

 ---

 Discovering your interests and strengths is just the first step, but nurturing and developing them is even more important for your path.
-Check out our _Personal Projects_ page for ideas on projects you can start right away.
+Check out our [Personal Projects](9-personal-projects.md) page for ideas on projects you can start right away.
 You’ll also find curated resources to help you build skills in key areas like Web Development, Cybersecurity, and more.
-- ~~Add a link to the Personal Projects page~~